MitchRM/MDNotes/IssuesTracking/My GRC Issues List.md

     - What makes it fun
     - Recent status update
 - We want the list to be something a student would feel free to modify.
 Maybe a way for them to propose additions or changes.
 So maybe could have official list in github (or somewhere) and then use Slack as a place to collect information to be entered by mentor or student leader.
 (The latest official version could be posted on slack before or after each meeting?)
+## THE LIST:
 ### Climber
 -   Lower hook and bumper rotation
     - Project status - AJ?
     - Design concept - AJ
     - Cad - Joe?
     - Rotated bumper installation - AJ
     - Part fabrication - AJ
 -   Arm
     - Cad for geometry
         - pivot location
         - Bar location
     - Arm & bar design
     - Determine motor and gear requirements
     - Determine software requirements
         - Arm subsystem - motor control
         - Driver interface
         - Semi auto commands?
 ### Shooter
 -   Color sensor
     - Mounting
     - Read time - Leo
 -   Coral auto load stop feature - Leo
 ### Elevator
 - Mechanism improvements
 - Control improvements
     - Full range on absolute encoder - Matt or Tommy?
     - Determine cause of hunting at hold points - Matt or Tommy?
 ### Simulation capability
 - Study / try Rev Kit Bot simulation - Matt
 - A look at simulation with Reefscape code - Matt
 ### Drivers Station
 - Need 2 radio set up for future pep rallies and demos